akurganskij/E-application-for-rendering-Bezier-curves/README.md

 # E-application-for-rendering-Bezier-curves
-To run this application rur installer
+To run this application rur installer NewProject.exe